boogen/ml-course/kmeans/README.md

 ## ⚙️ Code Highlights

-- Centroids are initialized randomly from data points
+- K-Means++ initialization chooses initial centroids based on weighted probabilities to improve convergence and clustering quality
-- Convergence is checked using Euclidean norm between old and new centroids
+- Cluster assignment is performed using Euclidean distance
-- Cluster assignments and centroid positions are updated iteratively
+- Iterative updates continue until centroids stabilize within a tolerance threshold
+- Final result is visualized with distinct colors for clusters and red 'X' for centroids

 ---